-The Crux project will be developed to supply backfill gas (LNG, LPG and Condensate) to the Prelude Floating Liquefied Natural Gas (Prelude FLNG) facility.
+The Crux project forms an important part of Shell Australia’s gas portfolio and remains an important backfill opportunity for the existing Prelude FLNG facility.
 The project consists of a not normally manned (NNM) platform with five production wells, in ocean waters approximately 165 m deep.
 The facility will be connected to Prelude via a 160km export pipeline.

 Crux will be operated remotely from the Prelude FLNG facility.

 Project Concept Graphic

 The frontend engineering design (FEED) process commenced in 2019.
 Crux is expected to have at least a 20-year lifespan.
 Future investment decisions could extend the life of the project.